tiagoluis12/tiagoluis12/README.md

 ## Welcome to my GitHub Profile.

 ## About me
-I am a business student with IT specialism in JavaScript, TypeScript, NodeJS, SQL, and NoSQL databases, familiar with agile methodologies and data structures.
+I am a business technology student focusing on software engineering.
+Knowledge in JavaScript, TypeScript, NodeJS, SQL, and NoSQL databases, familiar with agile methodologies and data structures.
 With five years of Management and Leadership in the food industry.
 I recently transitioned into a Software Engineer, working as a volunteer and self-employed.
 I'm a dynamic & quick-thinking problem solver and collaborative creative with a proven track record of teamwork.

 - 📫 Contact - me by e-mail: tiago7164@hotmail.com
 - ⚡ Fun fact: ...